urbit/docs/docs/about/contributing.md

         -o output.md \
         input.md

+If you are editing an existing page, reformatting the entire page with pandoc will make the diff hard to read so please don't do it.
+Just make sure that your edits generally conform to the style of the existing docs around it.
+For exmaple, you'll notice that the paragraphs mostly wrap at column 80.

-**Note:** Pandoc will convert the terminating `---` in YAML metadata to `...`, which is grounds for termination.
+**Note:** If you have an old version of Pandoc, it may will convert the terminating `---` in YAML metadata to `...`, which is grounds for termination.
 Run the following one-liner to atone.

     $ sed '1,/^$/ s/^\.\.\./---/g' input.md > output.md

+Newer versions of pandoc (1.19.2.1, for example) don't have this issue.